 Stipple Ceiling Removal

-Before you begin the project of removing or repairing the stipple ceiling please make sure to get informed as to whether it contains asbestos.
+Before you begin removing or repairing any stipple ceiling make sure to get informed as to whether it contains asbestos.
 Although it is now banned, depending on the year your home was built it may contain asbestos.
-The Ontario Labour and Government of Canada websites have information on asbestos in construction and homes that you can read more about at the links we’ve provided at the end of this article.

-Lay down drop cloths or tarps on all flooring, carpet so that it is protected from any water moisture drops as well as all the stipple and dust created once you get started.
+Lay down drop cloths or tarps on all flooring, carpet so that it is protected from any water moisture and drops as well as all the stipple and dust that is created once you get started.

 Using a spray bottle with water, spray the ceiling starting in small sections at a time.
 Let the water soak and the ceiling absorb the moisture for a few minutes. (approx 20) Spray the water on the ceiling a second time and let it sit again for another 20 minutes.

-Once you’ve removed all the stipple from the ceilings, you will have to sand it down to a smooth finish before applying any paint.
-If there is any damage to the drywall after you’ve removed all the textured material then you may need to make a few drywall repairs.
+Once all the stipple from the ceilings has been scraped off you will have to sand it down to a smooth finish before applying any paint.
+If any damage is evident to the drywall on the ceiling you will need to make a few drywall patches and repairs.

 Step 5 – Painting the Ceiling

-After you’ve made all the repairs to the drywall of the ceiling and properly sanded the entire area to a smooth finish the ceiling is now ready to be repainted.
+After making all the repairs to ceiling drywall and properly sanded the entire area to a smooth finish the ceiling is now ready painting.

 Step 6 – Clean Up

-The finish result of removing the stipple ceiling is a modern look in your house.
+The finished result of removing the stipple ceiling is now having a modern look in your house.
 Having a flat painted non-textured ceiling brings your home to the present sleek and clean trend in home decor.